snowyan/Diary/mlcourse_knowledge.md

 * To choose a hypothesis class we need to consider the Bias-Variance-tradeoff
 * more complex models reduce bias at some point the model complexity is too high to be fitted by the data and the variance increases.
 # Lecture 3
+### Hard classification
+* Perceptron ( hard classification)
+* it is not differentiable
+* it is not useful in case of noisy data when a unique classificatin is not possible
+### Soft classifier
+* Logistic or sigmoid function
+* retrurn the probability fo being in category n
 ### Why using a soft classifier rather than a hard classifier?
 * Soft prediction returns the predicted probability of your data point belonging in one of the classes. \
   Hard label is the class your model predict given the data point.